m-inan/react-native-music-app/README.md

 ```console
 yarn android
 ```

-#### Notice
-> If your phone is stuck in the animation, try it with the release mode.
-[Running on device](https://reactnative.dev/docs/running-on-device)

 ### Reporting Issues
 If believe you've found an issue, please [report it](https://github.com/TPMinan/react-native-music-app/issues) along with any relevant details to reproduce it.